'The Essential Sports Spread Betting Website'

 He ended up winning 180 - 11 = 169pts x £50 = £8450.

-An incredible turnaround !!
-It's also a stark indication of the volatility of spread betting- one minute you can be losing and the next you're winning quite handsomely!
+An incredible turnaround!!
+It's also a stark indication of the volatility of spread betting- one minute you can be losing and the next you're miles in front!

 Copyright © 2004 Sports Spread Betting - All Rights Reserved